gubam/2023-ESW-application/README.md

 # Flutter Application

-Flutter project for the Embedded-Software-Contest2023.
+This is Flutter project for the Embedded-Software-Contest2023.

 it has two main function